Skip to Content

 Don’t let the “for kids” on this title fool you – this is a robust workbook that will guide teens through ideation to creation to business maintenance.

-I like how the book starts out with defining true wealth, and how it doesn’t mean just being rich.
+I like how the book starts out by defining true wealth, and how it doesn’t mean just being rich.
 True wealth is a balanced combination of:

 • Personal well-being